About Us

 Development Director

-An Oregon native, Dusky graduated Portland State University with a BA in Administration of Justice and Sociology.
-Dusky has over 15 years of experience in social services working in local government and non-profit sectors.
+An Oregon native, Dusky graduated from Portland State University with a BA in Administration of Justice and Sociology.
+Dusky has over 20 years of experience in social services working in local government and non-profit sectors.
 In her spare time, she spends time behind her camera as a professional photographer.
 She also enjoys spending time with family and friends, traveling, and reading a good book.

 Why House of Hope?